What to Do When iPhone Sound Not Working

 - Fix your iPhone's iOS problems with “Standard Mode” or “Advanced Mode”.

-- Known to successfully fix iOS problems such as iPhone text messages out of order, iPhone contacts missing, stuck on Apple logo loading screen, white screen stuck, iPhone photos disappeared from camera roll after update, iPhone screen not responding to touch, iPhone app disappeared and audio issues.
+- Known to successfully fix iOS problems such as iPhone text messages out of order, iPhone contacts missing, stuck on Apple logo loading screen, iPhone screen went black, white screen stuck, iPhone photos disappeared from camera roll after update, iPhone screen not responding to touch, iPhone app disappeared and audio issues.

 - Also equipped with data recovery features which are compatible with common data types.